By Kevin McCorry

 All three of the cartoons involving a character or characters drinking Hyde formula and changing repeatedly into a monster came out of the animation unit of Mr. Freleng.
 That was one unit out of three producing all three of the cartoons with Jekyll-and-Hyde themes, laboratory setting, and story plot structure.
 Considering this interesting statistic, one would have thought that Mr. Freleng would have been asked about it in at least one interview.
 But it seems that the man died never having once been commended for what seems his (and/or Warren Foster's) keen interest in the story, motifs, and metaphors of "Dr. Jekyll and Mr. Hyde", or even asked about the apparent patterning of the Jekyll in this cartoon (a short man with a pointy nose) after his own physical appearance.

 "Dr. Jerkyl's Hide" (1954) features Sylvester, Spike, and Chester in a clever reworking of the routines from their earlier cartoon, "Tree For Two" (1952), with rough and tough Spike being turned into a coward because timid, puny Sylvester somehow becomes "too much a match" for him.
-In "Dr. Jerkyl's Hide", Sylvester's aid comes not from an external source (the black panther in "Tree For Two"), but from the wildcat lurking within himself, empowered and evoked by the formula which Sylvester mistook for soda pop.
+In "Dr. Jerkyl's Hide", Sylvester's aid comes not from an external source (i.e. the at-large zoo escapee black panther in "Tree For Two"), but from the wildcat lurking within himself, empowered and evoked by the formula which Sylvester mistook for soda pop.
 The Hyde cat tears Spike to pieces, but Chester, when he looks, only sees the re-transformed, back-to-normal Sylvester.
 A very funny cartoon, and rather scary at the same time.
 But Sylvester is already something of a villain, at least in his cartoons with Tweety, and the fact that he clearly wants to fight back against his canine foes somehow renders his transformations less drastic than, for instance, Tweety's in "Hyde and Go Tweet" (1960).

 Tiny, innocent-eyed Tweety changing into a mean-tempered, evil-eyed, vicious bird of prey similar to his prehistoric ancestor is as severe a change as one could imagine!
 In "Hyde and Go Tweet", roles are reversed, with Sylvester becoming the hunted party.
 There are many transformations, occurring very rapidly, with a haunting look of sickly distress in Tweety's eyes midway in transformation, especially while emerging out of two slices of bread to gulp Sylvester.
 But this is all negated when Sylvester awakes to find that he has just had an unpleasant dream.